 Bisnow: How do you think the role of technology has changed for multifamily communities in the face of the coronavirus pandemic?

 O’Connell: Developers have talked about live-work-play for a long time and designed properties with that sort of lifestyle in mind.
-They’ve centered that approach around reliable broadband service, which is responsible for giving residents access to entertainment and managing wellness and other amenities.
+They’ve centered that approach around reliable broadband service.
+It is responsible for giving residents access to entertainment and managing wellness and other amenities.

 Now owners of multifamily communities are relying even more on technology since residents are looking for more of a self-service experience.
 Components of running a multifamily community during a pandemic, like keyless entry and virtual tours, require a deeper technological backbone for support.
 Understanding how residents use the space, from tracking how many people are in the fitness center, or on the pool deck at any one time, to figuring out when to schedule cleaning and sanitizing services, all of that requires information that can be generated by sensors that run on digital networks.
 Enabling that flow of information is going to be more critical than ever in the era of social distancing.